 Read More: Natural and Organic Personal Care

-Raise Healthy, Conscious Children:
+Raise Healthy, Eco-Conscious Children

 Read More: Simple Living Tips for Families (and Pets)

-Support Locally-Owned Businesses:
+Support Locally-Owned Businesses

 Read More: Why You Should Think Global, Act Local

-Continue to Educate Yourself:
+Continue to Educate Yourself

-We live within a very disconnected generation.
+We live within a very disconnected culture.
 We're overscheduled and rushed and have among the lowest life satisfaction in the world.
 But those living a sustainable lifestyle often say the opposite while giving credit to the interconnectedness of their lives.
 Make time to care for yourself and find enjoyment in your life.
 Make talking and laughing with loved ones a priority.
 Volunteer and help those in need.
 Be a part of your community.
-And rediscover the wonders of the world by enjoying nature walks, planting trees or organizing neighborhood cleanups, and so on all as ways to go green.
+And rediscover the wonders of the world by enjoying nature walks, planting trees, organizing neighborhood cleanups, and so on all as ways to go green.

-Contact Your Representatives:
+Contact Your Representatives

-Invest in Solar Energy and Carbon Offsets:
+Invest in Carbon Offsets